 Try a hard reset on the laptop, which lets the laptop rest for a while.
 You can complete the hard reset by unplugging the laptop from any power source, then removing the battery.
 You can also detach any attached accessories and turn off the laptop.

-Finally, let the laptop sit for about a minute to let it rest.
+Finally, let the laptop sit for about a minute to rest.
 You can fix the display issues with the hard reset, allowing the laptop to heal from information overload.

-A hard reset works well for a laptop that you use for an extended time.
-Overusing the laptop leads to issues such as software overload, which translates to display issues.
+A hard reset works well for a laptop you use for an extended time.
+Overusing the computer leads to software overload, which translates to display issues.

 After the hard reset, you can place the battery back on the device and charge the laptop.
 Then press and hold the Lenovo 60 seconds power button.
 Then test if the display returns after the power rest.